 If a member of the public wishes to have an item placed on the agenda of a regular Board meeting, he or she may make a written request to the Superintendent after going through the appropriate process for a complaint or concern pursuant to District rules.
 See District Policy C-120-P regarding Complaints or Concerns.

-Members of the public requesting an item to be placed on a regular meeting agenda must provide the Superintendent a written request (C-120-A, Public Comment to the Board, Form A) for such item at least five (5) business days prior to the Board meeting.
-Written requests must the item(s) to be discussed with enough detail to warrant consideration.
+The written request must be received at least five (5) business days prior to the Board meeting and must describe the items to be discussed with reasonable particularity.
 The item may then be placed on the agenda as deemed appropriate by the Superintendent and the Board President.
 The Board President will refuse to allow discussion of an issue that has not gone through the appropriate process as a complaint or concern pursuant to District rules.
 The item will be placed on the agenda if it directly relates to the governance or operation of the District.
 The District may refuse to place an item on the agenda; (1) if the Board has heard an identical or substantially similar issue in the previous 3 calendar months or (2) if the resident previously violated District rules regarding conduct at meetings or on school property and upon a specific finding by the Superintendent or Board that the refusal or delay in hearing the resident's agenda item is necessary to protect the Board's ability to conduct business at its meetings and is unrelated to any viewpoint expressed by that resident or the proposed agenda item.
 If an individual's request to place an item on the agenda is denied, the District shall provide a short explanation in writing within five (5) business days of the denial.
 The District may delay hearing an agenda item if more than 3 resident-initiated agenda items are scheduled for the same meeting.
 If the agenda item is delayed or denied, the resident may communicate to the Board as outlined in the first paragraph of this section about the agenda item.